fscbr/sdc_course/CarND-Advanced-Line-Finding/README.md

 ![alt text][image7]

 ####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+How I identified lane-line pixels and fit their positions with a polynomial

 Lines are extracted in the module `line.py`.
 Entry function is `findLine()` from line 69 through 94.
 The following steps are applied: